What is epoxy resin?

 Where is epoxy resin found?

 Most people associate epoxy resin with glues and adhesives.
-Epoxy glues such as AralditeÔ are becoming popular amongst home DIY'ers and hobbyist.
-These glues usually come in 2 parts, the hardener and the resin.
+Epoxy glues such as Araldite® are often used by home DIY'ers and hobbyists.
+These glues usually come in two parts, the hardener and the resin.
 When mixed, it is claimed that the resulting compound can stick almost anything together.
 The table below shows other uses of epoxy resin.

 |Uses of epoxy resin|